SuperM7-com/arkos-docs/docs/guide/accessing-the-express-app.md

 1. **Early Configuration**: Use `configureApp` for settings that need to be applied before any middleware runs.

+2. **Server Configuration**: Use `configureServer` for adding features that need access to the HTTP server like WebSockets (only works when port is specified).

+3. **Custom Server Setup**: Set `port: undefined` when you need complete control over server creation and choose between directly calling `app.listen()` or creating your own HTTP server.

-2. **Late Configuration**: Use post-initialization access for features that depend on Arkos's setup being complete.
+4. **Late Configuration**: Use post-initialization access for features that depend on Arkos's setup being complete.

-3. **Avoid Conflicts**: Be careful not to override Arkos's core functionality when adding custom Express configurations.
+5. **Avoid Conflicts**: Be careful not to override Arkos's core functionality when adding custom Express configurations.

-4. **Maintain Middleware Order**: Be mindful of the order in which middleware is applied, as it can affect how requests are processed.
+6. **Maintain Middleware Order**: Be mindful of the order in which middleware is applied, as it can affect how requests are processed.

-5. **Documentation**: Document any custom Express configurations to help with maintenance and onboarding.
+7. **Documentation**: Document any custom Express configurations to help with maintenance and onboarding.

 ## Advanced: Combining with Custom Middlewares